ISISNeutronMuon/MDANSE/Doc/pages/vector_generators.rst

 generated as :math:`\mathbf{k}_{start} + n\mathbf{k}_{step}` for
 integer n from 0 to n_steps.

-The 'using_supercell' input is only used for the final conversion of q vectors to HKL coordinates.
-If the simulated cell is a supercell, you can specify the multiplicity of the supercell here to have the HKL values generated in the units of the original unit cell.

 Inputs:

 - start: :ref:`configurator-analysis-VectorConfigurator` default=[0, 0, 0]
 - step: :ref:`configurator-analysis-VectorConfigurator` default=[1, 0, 0]
 - n_steps: :ref:`configurator-analysis-IntegerConfigurator` default=10
-- using_supercell: :ref:`configurator-analysis-VectorConfigurator` default=[1, 1, 1]

 .. _qvectors-reference-DispersionQVectors: